cloudmesh/cloudmesh-catalog/output/amazon_comprehend.md

 title: Amazon Comprehend
 author: Amazon
 slug: amazon-comprehend
-date: "2021-12-02"
+date: 2021-12-02
 description: |
-    "Comprehend is Amazon\'s solution for cloud-based NLP.
+    Comprehend is Amazon's solution for cloud-based NLP.
 It is available with an AWS account.
 To use, it requires use of either the AWS Command Line Interface or an AWS SDK for Python, Java, or .NET.
     Notable features include functionality for giving batches of documents to be processed as well as submission of multiple jobs in a list.
-The DetectEntities function also allows use of a custom-trained model, but many other functions do not."
+The DetectEntities function also allows use of a custom-trained model, but many other functions do not.
 categories:
-- "NLP"
+- NLP
 tags:
-- "nlp"
+- nlp
-- "nlp service"
+- nlp service
-- "machine learning"
+- machine learning
-- "cloud service"
+- cloud service
-- "nlp api"
+- nlp api
-- "deep learning"
+- deep learning
-- "natural language processing"
+- natural language processing
-- "artificial intelligence"
+- artificial intelligence
 ---

+## Description

+Comprehend is Amazon's solution for cloud-based NLP.
+It is available with an AWS account.
+To use, it requires use of either the AWS Command Line Interface or an AWS SDK for Python, Java, or .NET.
+Notable features include functionality for giving batches of documents to be processed as well as submission of multiple jobs in a list.
+The DetectEntities function also allows use of a custom-trained model, but many other functions do not.

 ## Data